Mediation for Separation, Divorce, and Modifications of Domestic Relations Orders

 In most mediations, the mediator is a neutral and not the lawyer for either party.
 In that role, the mediator works with all the parties involved in a dispute to explore the issues and find solutions to fit the needs of each person involved in the conflict.
 In this type of mediation, each party typically has their own attorney to help them consider their options with the mediator.

 Joint mediation sessions include all the parties to the dispute meeting in the same room.
 At the first session, each party signs an Agreement to Mediate, which protects the privacy of information exchanged and the confidentiality of the process.
-Further mediation session are scheduled as needed.
+Further mediation sessions are scheduled as needed.

 The mediator’s job is to: